kylelo/music-genre-cnn-classifier/README.md

 <br>
 <br>

-Feel free to contact me if you find anything wrong or have any question :D
+Feel free to contact me if you find a bug or have any question :D